 Contact your doctor or health care provider right away if any of these apply to you.

-Some medical conditions may interact with budesonide powder.
+Some medical conditions may interact with Budesonide Inhalation Powder.
 Tell your doctor or pharmacist if you have any medical conditions, especially if any of the following apply to you: